 Introducing RoboCell

 RoboCell is a full-featured robotics control software package, which provides a user-friendly tool for robot programming, operation, and simulation.

-This manual covers all features, menus, and commands of RoboCell Version 10 with the Yaskawa Motoman MHJF manipulator and FS100 robotic controller.
+This manual covers all features, menus, and commands of RoboCell Version 10 with the Yaskawa Motoman Robotic Arm.